MustardOS/mustardos.github.io/themes/theme_structure.md

 # Program Names

-muOS has numerous programs, so they are individually named so that you Themers can set different properties for every single page if you so wish to do so!
+MustardOS has numerous programs, so they are individually named so that you Themers can set different properties for every single page if you so wish to do so!
 Anything named ```default.xxx``` in the above folder structure can be renamed to  ```mux...``` to apply ideas to single pages.

 You can also set images to appear for individual list items (see the files above under `./image/static/muxlaunch/`.
-> *Caution - as muOS is a constantly updating system, there is a high chance that in time, list items will be added or removed from sections.
+> *Caution - as MustardOS is a constantly updating system, there is a high chance that in time, list items will be added or removed from sections.
 Be wary of this when creating graphics that show all the options for a program.*

 Check out the updated naming conventions of all modules below;